Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/purview/sample2_data_plane_permissions_release_mng/README.md

 ## Sample Usage

+> *Note: It is preferable to clone or fork this action when testing to avoid populating the actions log for this repo.*

 To use the action in a workflow with a service principal for example, you can [create a service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#create-a-service-principal), connect to github and ensure right permissions to successfully run the workflow.

 ### Ensuring Right Permissions